indykite/indykite-sdk-python/examples/spaces/README.md

 # IndyKite Python SDK spaces example
-Create an AppSpace, a tenant, an application, an application agent and get application agent credentials
+Create an AppSpace, an application, an application agent and get application agent credentials

 ## Requirements